-Mistake #2: You overvalue industry experience.
+Hiring Mistake #2: You overvalue industry experience.

 Experience is a good indicator of a qualified candidate– but too many recruiters consider it a “make or break” factor when filling an open position.
 If you disqualify candidates who don’t meet a specific experience threshold, you may be overlooking some high-quality candidates.